Evaluating Resource Allocation Efficiency: A Front-Line Manager's Guide

 Key Metrics That Actually Matter

-• Return on Resource Investment (RORI): Calculate the value generated relative to resource investment
+• Return on Resource Investment (RORI)

 Building a Practical Framework